AryanK112233/Devops--Netflix-clone/README.md

 # This project will be continued later for additional features.
  * Pushing docker image from Jenkins to AWS ECR and further deploying in AWS EKS for continuous deployment.
- * Pushing docker image from Jenkins to ARGOcd and Further in Kubernetes for continuous deploymrnt.